nikshrimali/TSAI_END2_Phase1/README.md

 * Even after augmenting the dataset and increasing the data nearly `10 folds`, it did not have any affect on the testing accuracy.

 ## Results
-Please find below screenshot of the misclassidfied images dataframe and correct classification dataframe saved as csv
+Please find below code and screenshots of the misclassidfied images dataframe and correct classification dataframe saved as csv
 ```python
 validset_iterator = validaion_dataframe.iterrows()
 misclassified = pd.DataFrame(columns=['phrase', 'actual rating', 'predicted'])